 Chemical Dependency benefits are for the treatment of drug and/or alcohol problems.
 Most often these services are provided in facilities that are licensed by the Office of Alcohol and Substance Abuse and provide individual, group and family counseling.
 Programs that provide this benefit often have a limited number of sessions.

 Some health programs provide a limited number of inpatient chemical dependency rehabilitation days.
 This is when you or a family member requires medically necessary treatment in a facility that provides 24-hour care.

 Some plans require you to obtain treatment from participating providers in your area.
 Other plans may not have this requirement, but you may need to get a referral or pay a higher copay for out of area treatment.
 Your plan will have information on this and the type of coverage you have.
 If you still have questions, you should contact the Customer Service department at the telephone number on your member card.

 Prior to your care, you or your provider should contact Customer Service to see what the benefits and prior authorization requirements are for your coverage.
 If it is an emergency situation, there is no referral required before seeking care.

 All information regarding your care and treatment is confidential and protected by law.
 You will be asked by your provider to sign a release of information.
 This will allow your Mental Health or Chemical Dependency specialist to share information with your Primary Care Physician concerning your treatment plan and medical condition.

 We will not provide benefits for any service or treatment that does not meet the guidelines for the diagnosis of your condition.
-If you need additional information, please contact Customer Service at the telephone number listed on your member identification card.
+If you need additional information, please contact Customer Service at the telephone number listed on your member card.